The Osaka Protocol

 Collective Targets

-- Increase women’s representation in the global STEM workforce to 45% by 2030
+- Increase Women’s Representation in STEM: Support efforts to raise the percentage of women in the global STEM workforce from 28.2% to 45% by 2030.

-- Increase women in senior leadership positions in technology sectors to 35% by 2030
+- Enhance Leadership Roles for Women: Facilitate an increase in the number of women in senior leadership positions within technology sectors to 35% by 2030.

 Impact Categories: